 Best Hotel in Sodermalm: NOFO Hotel BW Premier Collection

 This is my pick for the best hotel in Stockholm.
-Not only is it located at the heart of the city’s entertainment district, but it’s a short walk to the top attractions of Gamla Stan and Norrmalm.
+Not only is it located at the heart of the city’s entertainment district, but it’s in close proximity to the top attractions of Gamla Stan and Norrmalm.
 Comprised of 48 modern rooms, this hotel has free wifi, private parking, and plenty of features.

 - Choose from a wide range of beers at Akkurat Bar & Restaurant.